Otumian-empire/swift-python/exercise2.md

 # Exercise 2 ( Data types)
 A data type is basically, the kind of value ( data) a variable can hold or store.
-Think of them as the kind of data you use in your program.
+Think of them as the kind of data we use in our program.
 More technically, a data type dictates the size of memory to be allocatted for a value.

 There are basically two types of data which are written in different forms.
 We have Numbers and Text (broadly speaking).
 Have a brief read on [C's data type][Cdata-type-size-site] - by the way, Python was implemented in [C][C-site].